 Halfway to the drawing room, Moody paused.
 Slowly turning around, he grinned at Sirius.
 'Now, there's a good idea, laddie!
 It never did cross my mind ...
 I will look in on that right away!
 I knew there was a reason why I considered you to be my protégé!' he sobered suddenly.
 'I would like to hear what happened with Pettigrew, if you don't mind.'

 Sirius stiffly recounted the whole story right from the decision to change Secret Keepers up to the time Pettigrew had blown up half the street.

 Moody sighed as the story ended.
 'I had no idea that a trial was never granted to you, Sirius.
 I was led to believe that you had been formally charged.
 Had I known, believe me, I would have petitioned for one ... and I would have spoken on your behalf.
 I knew you Sirius; you never would have betrayed James.'

-Seeing the remorse and sincerity, on the other man's eye, Sirius gruffly accepted the apology.
-At least his mentor, unlike his traitorous friend hadn't known.
+Seeing the remorse and sincerity in the other man's eye, Sirius gruffly accepted the apology.
+At least his mentor, unlike his traitorous werewolf friend, hadn't known.

 The moment having passed, Moody sat up suddenly and leant forward, an intent look in his eyes, 'So what do you plan to do now?'

 Taking a deep breath, Sirius said, 'It depends.
 Can we get a good lawyer?
 I would prefer Cousin Andromeda.'